 Children’s Justice Conference

-CAM and MCSART hosted the Children’s Justice Conference in January, 2016 at the Bucks T-4 Resort in Big Sky, Montana.
-This training was attended by numerous MDT professionals across the State.
-Thank you to Bucks T-4, our presenter and our committed and amazing MDT members who attended.
-Mark your calendars for next year
+CAM and MCSART host an Annual Children’s Justice Conference in January at the Bucks T-4 Resort in Big Sky, Montana.
+This training is attended by numerous MDT professionals across the State.
+Thank you to Bucks T-4, our presenters and our committed and amazing MDT members who attended the 3rd Annual Children’s Justice Conference on January 18-19, 2018.
+Mark your calendars for 2019!

 Law enforcement and Child Protective Services respond to numerous calls and complaints each year.
 All investigators are trained in basic investigative skills, however, crimes involving children require specialized training to be effectively investigated and prosecuted.
 Each year, CAM partners with other agencies across the state to bring in affordable investigative trainings for Law Enforcement, Child Protective Services, and Prosecutors specifically related to crimes against children.
 For specific dates and programs, please refer to our training calendar or the latest edition of our CAM Newsletter.